FabioChiodini/ProjectSpawnSwarm/README.md

 The first five variable are used by the docker-machine command, the export AWS_DEFAULT_REGION variable is used by AWS cli (to edit the security group) and the the last two are used to determine the VM/Containers instances to run

+Spawning to GCE
+To spawn VMs to GCE you need to set up an account Enable the Compute Engine API
+Create credentials (Service account keys type) and download the json file to /home/ec2-user/GCEkeyfile.json [Following steps must still be automated]
+Launch interactively (one time) this command: gcloud auth
+From the output of the command get the https link and paste it into a browser From the browser authorize the access and gert the string relaunch the command gcloud auth
+Paste the string when asked

 @FabioChiodini